fhueske/flink-training/devEnvSetup.md

 ---
-title: 2.
-Setup Development Environment - Hands-on
+title: Setup Development Environment
 layout: page
-permalink: /devSetup/handsOn.html
+permalink: /devEnvSetup.html
 ---

-In this hands-on session you will setup an environment to locally develop, debug, and execute Flink programs.
+The following instructions guide you through the process of setting up an environment to locally develop, debug, and execute Flink programs.
 Furthermore, you will install a Flink instance to locally execute Flink programs on your machine.

 ### 1. Software requirements

 Flink supports Linux, OS X, and Windows as development environments for Flink programs and local execution.
 The following software is required for a Flink development setup and should be installed on your system.

-- Java JDK 7 (or 8)
+- Java JDK 7 (or higher)
 - Apache Maven 3.x
 - Git
-- an IDE for Java (and/or Scala) development (follow these [instructions](http://ci.apache.org/projects/flink/flink-docs-release-1.0/internals/ide_setup.html) to set up IntelliJ IDEA or Eclipse)
+- an IDE for Java (and/or Scala) development (follow these [instructions](http://ci.apache.org/projects/flink/flink-docs-release-1.1/internals/ide_setup.html) to set up IntelliJ IDEA or Eclipse)

 ### 2. Generate a Flink Maven project